-For example, the office can help get you connected with safe housing information or meeting with a campus safety expert for safety planning.
-You can also request assistance in changes to your work environment.
+For example, you can request a change in your living arrangements if remaining in your current University Housing assignment makes you feel unsafe or uncomfortable.
 You can also request assistance in obtaining a campus-issued and enforced no contact directive, and/or an order of protection or no contact order in State court.
-If you are taking classes and feel your academics may be impacted by your experience, the Title IX Office can assist you with any academic adjustments you might request, including communicating with your professors if you are experiencing difficulty completing assignments or attending class due to safety or health concerns.
+If you feel your academics may be impacted by your experience, the Title IX Office can assist you with any academic adjustments you might request, including communicating with your professors if you are experiencing difficulty completing assignments or attending class due to safety or health concerns.
+If you are an international student who has withdrawn from classes after experiencing an incident of sexual misconduct, U of I can work with International Student and Scholar Services on your behalf to support an active enrollment status to mitigate the impact of the withdrawal on your Visa clearance profile.